paruakurathi/React__Dev__Notes/Packages/README.md

 # ^ vs ~:

-^: only minor updates happen in version
+^: only minor updates happen in versions.

-~: major updates happen in versions so use only ^ for minor updates because when major updates happend it will break our code
+~: major updates happen in versions.

+so use only ^ for minor updates because when major updates happend it will break our code

                                     parcel